 If your business meets certain requirements, you must register a business number (BN) with the federal government.

 A unique business number is given to every business that registers.
 It helps the government simplify their work with you.
-Not all businesses need a business number – check the Canada Revenue Agency's requirements to find out if you need one.
+However, not all businesses need a business number

-You will need to register for a business number (BN) with the federal government if you:
+You will need to register for a business number with the federal government if you:

 - Take in over $30,000 of revenue

 - Pay wages to your employees